How to Properly Clean and Maintain Screen Doors Without Damaging Them

 It is important to clean and maintain your screen doors and windows to keep them in good working condition.

 Screen door mesh acts as a giant air filter & as air flows freely through the screen, it traps airborne contaminants onto the screen.
-Dirt and in particular salt will crystalise on the screen and immediately start to attack the powder coating on the screen.
-If you clean your screen doors regularly, it will remove these airborne contaminants and will keep your screens looking and performing their best.
+Dirt & in particular salt will crystalise on the screen & immediately start to attack the powder-coating on the screen.
+If you clean your screen doors regularly, it will remove these airborne contaminants & will keep your screens looking & performing their best.

-The black powder coating on security screen mesh is the same process as paint on your car, but thicker (A cars paint is usually 95um thick whereas SecureView Eclipx is specified to 120um).
-Just like you need to wash your car the keep the paintwork looking its best, you also need to wash your security screens.
-If you were to leave your black car parked at the beach for six months and never washed it, you would quickly see the paintwork start to deteriorate (assuming there had been little rain) as it is attacked by the salt and in time the car will rust.
+The black powder-coating on security screen mesh is the same process as paint on your car, but thicker (A cars paint is usually 95um thick whereas SecureView Eclipx is specified to 120um).
+Just like you need to wash your car the keep the paintwork looking its best; you also need to wash your security screens.
+If you were to leave your black car parked at the beach for six months and never washed it; you would quickly see the paintwork start to deteriorate (assuming there had been little rain).
+As the paintwork would be attacked by the salt and in time the car will rust.

 If you live within 200 metres of a surf beach, you will be very familiar with the harsh corrosive effects of the salt air, even on household appliances such as TVs, and you will know that you need to clean everything weekly of this salt build up.
 Likewise, if you own a boat you will know to wash your boat and trailer immediately after being in salt water.